 The NPT Review Process

 The Treaty allows for the Parties to gather every five years to review its operation.
-At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference (RevCon) every five years, as well as holding Preparatory Committee (PrepCom) meetings in each of the three years preceding a RevCon.
-The 2014 PrepCom for the 2015 NPT RevCon will take place at the United Nations headquarters in New York from April 28-May 9 under the Non-Aligned Movement Chairmanship of Peruvian Ambassador Enrique Román-Morey.
-This will be the third meeting of the review cycle that will culminate in the 2015 NPT Review Conference.
+At the 1995 Review and Extension Conference, the Parties extended the Treaty indefinitely and formalized the practice of convening a Review Conference (RevCon) every five years, as well as holding Preparatory Committee meeting during each of the three years preceding a RevCon.
+The 2015 NPT RevCon will take place at the United Nations in New York from April 27-May 22.
+The U.S. looks forward to a constructive RevCon, and we pledge to work with others to reaffirm and strengthen the NPT as a critical element of our common security.

-Contact Us: The Special Representative of the President for Nuclear Nonproliferation and the Office of Multilateral Nuclear and Security Affairs lead U.S. efforts in support of the NPT.
+Contact Us: Ambassador Adam Scheinman is President Obama’s Special Representative for Nuclear Nonproliferation, and together with offices in ISN and AVC, he leads U.S. efforts in support of the Nuclear Nonproliferation Treaty.
 Questions and media inquiries should be directed to Sandra Postell at Postellsr@state.gov.